cw-l/musings/_posts/2025-08-20-verify-custom-domain-github-namecheap.md

 ---
 layout: post
 title: "Verifying custom domain for Github Pages"
 background: '/img/bg-posts.jpg'
 date: 2025-08-20 13:45:13 +0800
 updated_date: 2025-09-09 23:49:00 +0800
+tags:
+  - custom domain
-tags: custom domain github pages namecheap verify
+  - github pages
+  - namecheap
 ---

 This post isn't about all the pros of verifying our custom domain name in Github.
 You could [read](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/verifying-your-custom-domain-for-github-pages) more about the advantages of verifying your custom domain for your Github personal account, if keen.
 Instead, this post is about the how-to do it, and the weird encounter.